-Up to two 4K displays with can be connected to a single Thunderbolt 4 port.
+Up to two 4K displays or one 8K display with can be connected to a single Thunderbolt 4 port.
 If an adapter is used, DisplayPort or compatible devices, including HDMI, DVI or VGA, can be used.

 Thunderbolt 4 ports support transfer speeds up to 40 Gbps, and USB devices with a Type-C connector at lower speeds (typically up to 10 Gbps).